LCOGT/photonranch-status/README.md

 access key.

 In order to run dynamodb locally, you'll need to make sure java is installed in your system.
-You can verify by running `$ java -v` which should return the version if one is installed.
+You can verify by running `$ java -version` which should return the version if one is installed.
 Once java is installed, we can install the local dynamodb:

 ``` bash